Rinsey

-Rinsey (Rynnji) is a hamlet in the civil parish of Breage, in Cornwall, England, United Kingdom.
+Rinsey (Rynnji, meaning hillspur house) is a hamlet in the civil parish of Breage, in Cornwall, England, United Kingdom.
 It is located off the main A394 road between Helston and Penzance.
 The nearby hamlet of Rinsey Croft is located 1 km to the north-east.
 The nearby cliffs and beach are owned and managed by the National Trust and part of Rinsey East Cliff is designated as the Porthcew Site of Special Scientific Interest (SSSI) for its geological interest.
 The South West Coast Path passes through the property.
 Rinsey lies within the Cornwall Area of Outstanding Natural Beauty (AONB).

 The name Rinsey is an anglicisation of the Cornish language Rynnji, which contains the words rynn 'point of land' (as in Penryn), and chi 'house'.

 History

 Rinsey, in the Hundred of Kerrier, is mentioned in the Domesday Book as one of four manors in the parish of Breage, under the name of 'Rentis'.
 The population in 1086 was 9.5 households.

 In the 29 April 1880 edition of The Cornishman Rinsey was listed as one of the places in the Helston area with a fishing fleet.